MarkHershey/python-learning/README.md

 # Python Learning
 #### A Practical Learning Path for Complete Beginners

-1. Introduction to Computer Science and Programming
-2. Learn to set up your coding environment.
-3. Use the book "Think like a computer Scientist" to follow along 4.

 ### Step 0:
 *Prerequisite:*

-None
+- Zero programming experience / Complete beginners.

 *Learning Material:*

-> from Harvard University CS50: Introduction to Computer Science (v2015) by David Malan
+Watch some awesome lecture videos from Harvard University CS50: Introduction to Computer Science (v2015) by David Malan.

 1. [CS50: Week 0 Lecture](https://youtu.be/zFenJJtAEzE)
 2. [CS50: Week 0 continued Lecture](https://youtu.be/UuFWYOnHwGM)

-*Learning Objective:*

-- Computational Thinking and Playing with Scratch (A graphical/ visual programming language)

-*Instructions:*

-To watch this two lectures only, you should be able to get a grasp of what programming is, and be able to create your own Scratch program.
+Just to watch this two lectures only, you should be able to get a grasp of what programming is, and be able to create your own Scratch (A graphical/ visual programming language) program.
+Of course, you can finish this course online as well if you found it interesting and useful.

-### Step 1: Terminologies Introduction & Environment Set up
+### Step 1: Familiarise with Terminologies and Setup Your Development Environment
-1.1 Terminologies
+1.1 Some Terminologies

 - Compiler / Interpreter
 - Source Code / Machine Code